Generate Tests and Test Harnesses for a Model or Components

 The model to test.

-The component to test, if you are not testing a whole model.
+The component or components to test, if you are not testing a whole model.

 The test inputs.